 - Required skills: Strong communication, physical stamina, ability to work in teams, and people skills

 Turkish students can consider part-time positions in the hospitality industry, including cafes, restaurants, and hotels, in major cities like Berlin, Munich, and Frankfurt.
-Jobs include waiting tables or tending bars, offering opportunities to interact with diverse clientele, hone customer service skills, and gain insights into the hospitality sector’s operations.
+Jobs may include waiting tables, helping with service, or working behind a bar, offering opportunities to interact with diverse customers, improve customer service skills, and gain insight into hospitality operations.

-It is a physically demanding job that requires you to be on your feet a lot of the time.
-You also have to possess a lot of patience as you may have to deal with difficult customers from time to time, so ensure that you have the right temperament before you consider working in these roles.
-Strong communication abilities, proficiency in German, and hospitality skills are essential for success in this field.
-The flexible hours can accommodate academic schedules, making it suitable for both part-time and full-time students.
+Hospitality work is physically demanding and often requires you to be on your feet for long periods.
+You also need patience, as you may have to deal with difficult customers from time to time, so make sure you have the right temperament before considering these roles.
+Strong communication abilities, practical German skills, and hospitality skills are important for success in this field.
+Flexible shifts can make these jobs suitable for students, but international students should stay within the working limits attached to their residence status.

 5. Retail Assistant